AnirudhaAgrawal1/WebServices-Framework/README.md

 15.A tool is also provided which can be used to check errors in files written by user.
 User should go to WEB-INF\classes and type the follwing command, java -classpath ..\lib\*;c:\tomcat9\lib\*;. com.thinking.machines.webrock.tools.ServiceDoc path(to the classes folder) path(where user wants to save the pdf) When user enters this line one of the following pdf will be generated,

- Service.pdf : This pdf will be generated with a description of Annotations used, Classes and Methods and at last errors will be written.
+ ServiceDoc.pdf : This pdf will be generated with a description of Annotations used, Classes and Methods and at last errors will be written.